Fischer-L/PicRestaurants/README.md

 - The client side
   - Let user search 50 restaurants at most based on a location, date(optional) and time(optional)

-  - Restautrants are sorted by ratings
+  - Restautrants are sorted by opening/not-opening and ratings

   - Cache search results for this session